darwincastro/freeradius_and_intermediate_certs/README.md

 8. Sign Intermediate CA with ROOT CA:
     Signs the Intermediate CA CSR with the ROOT CA.

-Combine CA Certificates:
+9. Combine CA Certificates:

-9. Combines the Intermediate CA and ROOT CA certificates into a single PEM file.
+Combines the Intermediate CA and ROOT CA certificates into a single PEM file.

-10. Generate freeradius Key and CSR:
+10. Generate FreeRADIUS Key and CSR:
-    Generates the WLC key and CSR.
+    Generates the FreeRADIUS key and CSR.

 11. Sign FreeRADIUS CSR with Intermediate CA:
-    Sign the WLC CSR with the Intermediate CA.
+    Sign the FreeRADIUS CSR with the Intermediate CA.

 > [!IMPORTANT]